-Young ICCA Webinar: Advocacy for Young Practitioners - Tips on Preparation and Delivery of Opening and Closing Arguments in International Arbitration
+Young ICCA Webinars: Advocacy for Young Practitioners - Tips on Preparation and Delivery of Opening and Closing Arguments in International Arbitration

 This webinar was organised in collaboration with the Thailand Arbitration Center (THAC).

 by Dario Simone Palmiotti (Intern, THAC) and Han Wool Kim (Intern, Mayer Brown)

 On 26th March 2021, Young ICCA held a webinar titled “Advocacy for Young Practitioners: Tips on Preparation and Delivery of Opening and Closing Arguments in International Arbitration” in collaboration with the Thailand Arbitration Centre (“THAC”).
 Over 275 participants from around the world registered for this event.
 Welcome and opening remarks by Dr. Pasit Asawawattanaporn, THAC’s Managing Director, were followed by an overview of the structure and activities of Young ICCA and THAC by Ms. Saemee Kim, Young ICCA Events Coordinator.

 The first part of the webinar consisted of a presentation of tips on effective advocacy skills by experienced international arbitration specialists.
 Ms. Saemee Kim moderated the first session, in which Ms. Judith Gill QC (Arbitrator, Twenty Essex Chambers), Mr. John Bang (Senior Partner, Peter & Kim) and Prof. George A. Bermann (Chief of Advisor, THAC International Advisory Board) kindly took part, offering participants timely and sage advice on how to be an effective advocate in international arbitration.

 Tips on Written Advocacy – Ms Judith Gill QC